Chapter 3: Reversible Computing

 111110

 In the sandbox below, we set both controls to 1 and leave the target at 0.
-The Toffoli gate (ccx) computes AND, so the target should flip to 1, giving output 111.
+The Toffoli gate (ccx) computes AND, so the target flips to 1, giving output 111.

-Key Idea.
 The Toffoli gate is a universal reversible gate.
-Any classical Boolean function can be computed by a circuit of Toffoli gates alone, proving that reversibility does not limit computational power - only the implementation strategy.
+Any Boolean function can be computed by a circuit of Toffoli gates alone.
+This proves that reversibility does not limit computational power - only the implementation strategy changes.
+We use more bits (to preserve information) but can compute exactly the same functions.

 Fredkin: The Controlled-SWAP Gate

-The Fredkin gate (also called CSWAP, for "controlled-SWAP") is another three-bit universal reversible gate, proposed by Edward Fredkin.
+The Fredkin gate (also called CSWAP, for "controlled-SWAP") is another three-bit universal reversible gate, proposed by Edward Fredkin in 1982.
 It has one control bit and two target bits.
-The rule: if the control is 1, swap the two targets; if the control is 0, leave them alone.
+The rule: if the control is 1, swap the two targets.
+If the control is 0, leave them alone.
+The control bit always passes through unchanged.

 000000